 Internships are primarily intended for, but not limited to, individuals from racial and cultural backgrounds that are underrepresented in the arts, including individuals of Black, African American, Asian, Middle Eastern/North African, Native American, Latine/Hispanic, and Pacific Islander descent.
 DACA (Deferred Action for Childhood Arrival) recipients are eligible to apply.

 We seek curious and driven individuals who are eager to learn and jump headfirst into any given project.
 Applicants with some college level coursework, associate or bachelor’s degrees or equivalent work experience are welcome to apply.
 Intern candidates are not required to have previous work or educational experience in the arts, though a serious interest in the arts and museums is key.

-Chinati’s grant award from #StartSmall provides for three distinct paid internships every six months, beginning in February 2022.
-Internships are currently offered in Education, Development, and Conservation.
+Chinati’s grant award from #StartSmall provides for three distinct paid internships every six months, from February to July and September to January.
+Internships are currently offered in Conservation, Development, and Education.
 Interns are expected to work approximately 40 hours per week and are compensated at a rate of $15 per hour.
 They are provided free housing on the museum grounds and medical benefits.

 The art conservation internship is a learning position that allows an intern to work directly with Chinati’s head conservator and other conservation department staff.
 To learn more, please click here.

 Chinati’s development department is responsible for raising a significant portion of the museum’s budget through philanthropic contributions, memberships, grants, and events.
 To learn more about the development internships, please click here.